Freedom of the City: Freedom of the City of London

 In England, the most established borough freedom is that conferred by the Freedom of the City of London, first recorded in 1237.
 This is closely tied to the role and status of the livery companies.
 From 1835, the freedom "without the intervention of a Livery Company" has been bestowed by a general resolution of Common Council, by "redemption" (purchase), at one time for an onerous sum.
 Now the Freedom can be obtained by servitude, by patrimony, by nomination, or by presentation via a Livery Company.
 Freedom through nomination by two sponsors is available for a fee (known as a "fine") of £170 but is free to those on the electoral roll of the City.

 New freemen are enrolled in a ceremony in Guildhall, when they receive a guide to conducting their lives in an honourable fashion and a sealed certificate.
 Freemen's children get admission preference at the City of London Freemen's School.

 There are a number of rights traditionally but apocryphally associated with freemen—the right to drive sheep and cattle over London Bridge; to a silken rope, if hanged; to carry a naked sword in public; or that if the City of London Police finds a freeman drunk and incapable, they will bundle him or her into a taxi and send them home rather than throw them into a cell.
-While sheep have occasionally been driven over London Bridge by freemen on special occasions, these privileges are now effectively symbolic.